onshape-public/go-client/onshape/docs/UserApi.md

 > BTUserSettingsInfo GetUserSettings(ctx, uid).Includematerials(includematerials).Execute()

-Get the default user settings that are used when the user creates a new document.
+Get the user settings for any user in your organization (admins only).